 Instead, it may mean creating a website that offers a cool and fun experience.
 The kind of website fans of your genre will bookmark and tell all their friends to visit - even if they've never read a book of yours before.
 Maybe it means adding humour, games, music, or services they will find valuable.
-Make it as creative and enjoyable as any of your books.
+Perhaps you can invite reviews of other authors' books as well as your own.
+At any rate, your task is to make it as creative and enjoyable as any of your books.
 Do it right, and you will make them hunger for more of your work.
 And that will lead to higher sales

 Proud to be one of the...

 "I've read more than fifty books on writing, writing novels, etc., but your website has the most useful and practical guidance.
 Now that I understand how a novel is structured, I will rewrite mine, confident that it will be a more interesting novel." - Lloyd Edwards

 "Thanks to your "Create a Plot Outline in 8 Easy Steps," I was able to take a story that I simply just fooled around with and went willy nilly all over, into a clearly defined, intriguing battle where two characters fight to keep their relationship intact, and try to find a balance in control of themselves and their lives.
 Thanks to you, I'm not ashamed of the poor organization of my writing." - Nommanic Ragus

 "I am so glad I found your site.
 It has helped me in so many ways, and has given me more confidence about myself and my work.
 Thank you for making this valuable resource, for me and my fellow writers.
 Perhaps you'll hear about me someday...I'll owe it to you." - Ruth, Milton, U.S.A.